2026 industry reference

 Stats are the start.
 Decision-makers close the deal.

-The $176B market sits across 178,000 practices and 202,536 dentists.
-We mapped the owner-dentist who runs each one and the DSO procurement leads who buy at scale.
+Orbital has mapped the owner-dentist running each of the 161,817 practices and the DSO procurement leads who buy at scale.
 Get the free sample and check the contacts against your own before anything changes hands.

 Get the decision-maker list